Small Craft Harbours program

 - recreational

-This allows us to focus our efforts and investments on harbours that are critical to the fishing industry.
+These transfers allow us to focus our efforts and investments on harbours that are critical to the commercial fishing industry.

 Process

-We provide the necessary harbour repairs and environmental cleanup prior to a transfer or a comparable grant to the recipient.
+Prior to initiating a harbour transfer, DFO provides the necessary harbour repairs and environmental cleanup.
+In some cases, a comparable grant may be provided to the recipient.
 To allow public access to the transferred facility, harbours are usually transferred to:

 - other federal departments